Arthur Robertson Native American Artifacts Collection

-The largest publicly displayed of collection of arrowheads in the U.S.
+The largest publicly displayed collection of native American artifacts in the U.S.

 The Arthur Robertson Native American artifacts is a one of a kind collection of Mid-Atlantic North American Artifacts.
 Items from the Archaic to the Woodland Period are featured in this collection including soapstone cooking vessels, clay and stone pipes, bone and shell tools, polished stone pendants, spear thrower weights (atlatls), as well as chipped stone and ground stone axes.
 One of the highlights of our unique collection is the Clovis Point compilation.